 - See “What is the most important information I should know about Prolia?”

-- Long-term effects on bone: It is not known if the use of Prolia over a long period of time may cause slow healing of broken bones or unusual fractures.
+- It is not known if the use of Prolia over a long period of time may cause slow healing of broken bones.

 The most common side effects of Prolia in women who are being treated for osteoporosis after menopause are: